Idina Menzel: Personal life

 Menzel married Taye Diggs on January 11, 2003.
 They met in 1995 during the original production of Rent, in which Diggs portrayed Benjamin Coffin III, the landlord.
+They would appear in several films together.
 On September 2, 2009, she gave birth to their son.
 In late 2013, it was reported that Menzel and Diggs had separated after 10 years of marriage.
+Menzel cited negative public reaction to the "interracial aspect" of their marriage as a factor in the divorce, as well as other unnamed "complicated reasons."
+The two continued to co-parent their son.

 Menzel began dating actor Aaron Lohr, and in August 2015, they bought a home together in Encino, Los Angeles.
 On September 23, 2016, Menzel announced that she and Lohr were engaged.
-They were married over the weekend of September 22, 2017.
+They were married September 22, 2017, in a backyard ceremony at their home.

 Menzel identifies as a feminist, saying, "I love that I play all of these strong women.
 But they're not just strong—they're women who have a really deep vulnerability and need to go through a journey in order to harness their power."